gs-Hani/yellow-reddit/README.md

   - search for posts using a seach-bar
   - view the limited comments of a singular post

-## Futur work
+## Future work
--fetch more comments the more the user scrolls
+  - fetch more comments the more the user scrolls
--adjust the UI for smaller screens so that the subreddit menu actually disappers when toggled of rather than being outside the screen
+  - adjust the UI for smaller screens so that the subreddit menu actually disappers when toggled of rather than being outside the screen

 ## Available Scripts